afrovera/simple-app/README.md

 Copy the [templates](https://github.com/afrovera/devsecops/tree/master/templates) folder to your own S3 bucket.
 Note, this should result in a folder your_bucket/templates with 6 CloudFormation tempaltes.
 Copy direct link to ecs-continuous-deployment.yaml template from your bucket.
 If deploying in multiple regions, create bucket in each region with matching /templates folder.
 Repeat deployment steps below for each region.

-In CloudFormation console (or via CLI) deploy deployment.yaml template by pasting the link in 'specify an Amazon S3 template URL' field.
+In CloudFormation console (or via CLI) deploy ecs-continuous-deployment.yaml template by pasting the link in 'specify an Amazon S3 template URL' field.

 The CloudFormation template requires the following parameters:

 Cluster Configuration

 Launch Type: Deploy the service using either AWS Fargate or Amazon EC2.
 Selecting EC2 will create an Auto Scaling group of t2.micro instances for your cluster.
+This simple-app solution was tested with Amazon EC2.
 See the documentation to learn more about launch types.

 GitHub Configuration